 DAY 1: DEPART FROM NEW YORK (JFK)

 DAYS 2-4: AMSTERDAM

 Welcome to Europe!
 Amsterdam, in the Netherlands, is known for its vibrant culture of young travelers eager to explore the city’s treasures.
 The city itself is a sight to behold, filled with bicycles and gorgeous old buildings, which make it ideal for exploring on foot.
-Our focus is on providing a safe and energetic tour of this dynamic place, as we tour the Vondelpark, check out the masterpieces on display at the Van Gogh Museum and even take a walking tour through the notorious Red Light District.
+Our focus is on providing a safe and energetic tour of this dynamic place, as we tour the Vondelpark, check out the masterpieces on display at the Van Gogh Museum, and take a stroll along the picturesque canals.
 Throughout, we’ll peer back into the origins of Dutch culture, and pause to reflect on the events of modern history as we visit the Anne Frank House, where the famous diarist and her family lived while in hiding from the Nazi forces that occupied the city.

 DAYS 5-7: MUNICH